Tutti noi conosciamo le regioni d’Italia anche se magari non ci siamo stati personalmente.

 - you are a lover of medieval villages and castles;

-- you want to visit an Italian destination all year round.
+- If you want to visit an Italian destination year-round.

 Lombardy is the most populous Italian region and is located right in the center of northern Italy.

-This region, which extends from the Alps, bordering Switzerland, to the Po Valley, is rich in varied landscapes: the popular ski resorts on top of the Alps; the hills of Franciacorta where the best sparkling white wine labels are produced; the views of the lakes which are more beautiful than the other: Lake Garda, Lake Como and Lake Maggiore.
+This region, which stretches from the Alps, bordering Switzerland, to the Po Valley, is also rich in varied landscapes: the popular ski resorts at the top of the Alps; the hills of Franciacorta where the best labels of sparkling white wine, produced by the classic method, are produced; and the views of the lakes that are one more beautiful than the other: Lake Garda, Lake Como and Lake Maggiore.

-Milan, the capital of Lombardy, is the most important city in Italy for business.
-Live, rich and every year more and more modern.
+Milan, the capital of Lombardy, is Italy’s most important city for business.
+Alive, rich and every year more and more modern.

-- you want to enjoy Milan’s glamor and nightlife;
+- you want to enjoy Glamour and fun in the nights of Milan;

-- you want to see the most beautiful Italian lakes;
+- Want to see the most beautiful Italian lakes;

 - you love winter sports.

-Of all the Italian regions, Trentino is the best known for the beauty of its mountains.
-The most beautiful and most majestic are certainly the Dolomites, elected UNESCO World Heritage Site.
+Of all Italian regions, Trentino is the one best known for the beauty of its mountains.
+The most beautiful and most majestic are surely the Dolomites, which have been elected a UNESCO World Heritage Site.

-The largest ski areas in Europe extend among these mountains: you can spend a whole day inside the Dolomiti Superski area without doing the same slope twice.
+Europe’s largest ski areas extend between these mountains: you can spend an entire day within the Dolomiti Superski area without doing the same slope twice.

-Here the landscape is truly magnificent: rocky mountains, fir forests, wide valleys, lakes, rivers and small mountain villages to be discovered.
+The landscape here is truly magnificent: rocky mountains, fir forests, wide valleys, lakes, rivers, and small mountain villages all to be discovered.

 In South Tyrol, also known as Sudtirol, the inhabitants speak more German than Italian.
-In the same way, the culture and gastronomy of the area are strongly influenced by neighboring Austria.
+In the same way, the area’s culture and gastronomy are strongly influenced by neighboring Austria.